top of page

 Our School Pancake Breakfast Program

 Over the last 20 years, our Council has prepared and served pancake breakfasts to 3-5 elementary schools annually, feeding at each event anywhere between 250-400 students, teachers, and some times even parents.
-During 2022 we served 5 schools.
-On Jan.
-24, 2023, we were at Georgia Avenue School where thirteen of our brother Knights and a special friend, Gilles Brouard, came together and worked: (l. to r. in picture) Barry Webb, Brian King, Greg Large, Lou Curti, Dominic Petraroia, Tony Bucar, Gilles Brouard, Randy Wilkes, Steven Maughan, Ed Campbell, Jim Cassino, Dan DePape, and (not pictured) Hans Fadum.
-They arrived as early as 7:00 in the morning to set up and get everything ready.
+During the 2024/25 fraternal year, we served 5 schools.
+On April 2, 2025, we were at Seaview School where twelve of our brother Knights came together and worked as shown in the picture on the right: (back row, l. to r.)
+Hans Fadum, Randy Wilkes, Lou Curti, Brian King, Ward Brager, Garnet Gauthier, Dan Bossert, Jim Cassino, (front row) Andy Airriess, Dan DePape, Ed Campbell, and (not pictured) Gilles Brouard.
+They arrived as early as 6:00 in the morning to set up and get everything ready.
 The hot delicious pancakes and sausages were thoroughly enjoyed by all as was evident by the many happy and smiling faces, and above all, by the many children who returned multiple times for "second' helpings!

 As always, this was a very gratifying experience for all the Brothers involved, especially with the realization and knowledge that at least on this one day, and indeed on every other pancake day, they make a real difference in the lives of theses children.
 With the grateful financial support of the provincial Gaming Commission, we hope to be able to continue this program for many years to come.
 Thank you very much Brothers!